Wipfli Financial Advisors LLC Makes New Investment in AstraZeneca PLC (NASDAQ:AZN)

 Analysts Set New Price Targets

 AZN has been the topic of a number of analyst reports.
+Deutsche Bank Aktiengesellschaft increased their price objective on AstraZeneca from £120 ($144.58) to £130 ($156.63) in a report on Thursday, December 15th.
+StockNews.com initiated coverage on AstraZeneca in a report on Wednesday, October 12th.
+They set a “buy” rating on the stock.
+Morgan Stanley lowered AstraZeneca from an “overweight” rating to an “equal weight” rating in a report on Wednesday, September 7th.
 Berenberg Bank lowered their price objective on AstraZeneca from GBX 120 ($1.45) to GBX 118 ($1.42) in a report on Wednesday, October 19th.
-Morgan Stanley lowered AstraZeneca from an “overweight” rating to an “equal weight” rating in a report on Wednesday, September 7th.
-TheStreet raised AstraZeneca from a “c” rating to an “a” rating in a report on Monday, December 5th.
-Guggenheim lowered their target price on AstraZeneca from £120 ($144.58) to £118 ($142.17) in a report on Tuesday, October 11th.
-Finally, StockNews.com initiated coverage on AstraZeneca in a report on Wednesday, October 12th.
-They issued a “buy” rating on the stock.
+Finally, Credit Suisse Group lowered AstraZeneca from an “outperform” rating to a “neutral” rating in a report on Thursday, September 15th.
 One analyst has rated the stock with a sell rating, five have assigned a hold rating and five have assigned a buy rating to the company’s stock.
 Based on data from MarketBeat, the company presently has an average rating of “Hold” and a consensus price target of $9,509.78.

 About AstraZeneca